cade-vs/nightwatch/README.md

 #  LICENSE

-Nightwatch is licensed under GPLv2, for full text see file "COPYING".
+NightWatch is licensed under GPLv2, for full text see file "COPYING".

 #  CONTACT